hwb15/uRadioApplication/README.md

   </a>
 </p>

-> Lightweight HLS streaming (radio) application - add your own streams whenever, and stream all your favourite stations.
+> Lightweight Android HLS streaming (radio) application - add your own streams whenever, and stream all your favourite stations.
 [CI560 Semester 2 project]

 ### 🏠 [Homepage](uradio.uk)